What an AI CRM actually does, and what most just slap AI onto

 Test the product with the AI off.
 If it still feels like a normal workflow, the AI was bolted on, not built in.

-Why Nynch isn't an AI CRM
+Why Nynch is not just another AI CRM

 - Watches your network with a Relationship Engagement Index that scores six dimensions of every relationship, so warming and cooling become visible before they cost you.